top of page

 Description

 Set in the once global island base for the biggest energy corporation on the planet, the island has now fallen into dangerous disrepair after human life has been wiped away.
 In its stead a new lifeforce has emerged: Resin.
 Playing as a resin-based Morphite, you hold the power to restore the balance of the island and discover the mysterious origins of Resin life.
-Players must explore the island’s different open world biomes, collecting materials and crafting different character forms which give them unique abilities to survive the environment and solve procedurally generated Challenge Zones found throughout the world, ensuring no one playthrough is ever the same.
+Players must explore the island’s different levels, collecting materials and crafting different character forms which give them unique abilities to survive the environment and solve procedurally generated Challenge Zones found throughout the world, ensuring no one playthrough is ever the same.
 You can play trash on Windows PC, solo or cooperatively online with your friends!

 The Story Behind Trash